msank00/msank00.github.io/_posts/2019-07-28-blog_100_ML_Concepts.md

 Regularization allows complex models to be trained on the datasets of limited size without severe overfitting, essentially by limiting the model complexity. `[p145, bishop]`

+- In bayesian setting, the prior works as the Regularizer.

 <a href="#Top" style="color:#2F4F4F;background-color: #c8f7e4;float: right;">Content</a>